Günter Figal

-Günter Figal (born July 15, 1949) is a German philosopher and professor of philosophy at University of Freiburg.
-He is a specialist in the thought of Hans-Georg Gadamer, and Martin Heidegger.
-His research focuses on hermeneutics, phenomenology, German classical philosophy and the history of metaphysics.
+Günter Figal (15 July 1949 – 17 January 2024) was a German philosopher and professor of philosophy at University of Freiburg.
+He was a specialist in the thought of Hans-Georg Gadamer, and Martin Heidegger.
+His research focused on hermeneutics, phenomenology, German classical philosophy and the history of metaphysics.
 Figal was the president of the Martin-Heidegger-Society between 2003 and 2015.
+Figal died at the age of 74.